google_counter

 What reactions and side effects can occur?

-Today, in the clinical practice of specialized centers and departments of nuclear medicine, only radioactive isotopes with an optimal safety profile and, accordingly, minimal side effects are used.
-Radionuclide treatment is indicated for debilitated patients with advanced stages of cancer, and therefore, scientists and practitioners pay special attention not only to the effectiveness of the therapy but also to patients’ tolerability to it.
+Today, in the clinical practice of specialized centers and departments of nuclear medicine, only radioactive isotopes with an optimal safety profile and minimal side effects are used.
+Radionuclide treatment is indicated for debilitated patients with advanced stages of cancer, and therefore doctors pay special attention not only to the effectiveness of the therapy but also to patients' tolerability to it.

 The most common side effects of radionuclide therapy include: